f3d-app/f3d/doc/libf3d/PLUGINS.md

 F3D provides access to a VTK modules containing utilities that may be useful for plugin developers:

 - `vtkF3DFaceVaryingPointDispatcher`: A VTK filter that manipulates point data so that F3D can display them as face-varying data (used by `usd` plugin)
-- `vtkF3DBitonicSort`: A VTK class that perform Bitonic Sort algorithm on the GPU (used by the `splat` point sprites rendering algorithm
+- `vtkF3DBitonicSort`: A VTK class that perform Bitonic Sort algorithm on the GPU (used by the translucent point sprites rendering algorithm)
 - `vtkF3DImporter`: An Importer class that abstract away support for different version of VTK after some API changes.
 - `vtkF3DGLTFImporter`: An custom glTF importer class that support armatures, useful when creating other plugin supporting glTF extensions.